 Sometimes called the Venice of China due to its location along the lower reaches of the Yangtze River in Jiangsu Province, picturesque Suzhou awaits discovery.
-Dating back some 2,500 years, Suzhou is renowned for its stone bridges, pagodas, and classical garden masterpieces.
+Dating back some 2,500 years, Suzhou is admired for its stone bridges, pagodas, and classical garden masterpieces.
 Offering East Taihu Lake views, Le Méridien Suzhou, Suzhou Bay is located in the southern part of Suzhou Taihu New Town.
 Wujiang’s centre is just 7 kilometres away, and the Wujiang Economic and Technological Development Zone is only 14 kilometres from the hotel.
 Suzhou Railway Station can be reached by car in 40 minutes, and Sunan Shuofang International Airport (WUX) is 36 miles away.

 The cradle of Wu culture is enticingly appreciated by starting with the ancient Lingering Garden, one of Suzhou’s beautiful cultural attractions.
 One of China’s prestigious gardens and a UNESCO World Heritage Site, this exquisite classical-style park is also home to many architecturally noteworthy buildings.
 The classic Ming-style Humble Administrator’s Garden is also a UNESCO World Heritage Site.
 Large and beautiful, it comprises a pond, water features, pavilions, terraces, chambers, and towers.
 Another intriguing curiosity found close to Lingering Garden is Hashan Temple.
 Named after a revered monk, its main structures are the Main Hall, the Circular Gallery, the Sutra Library, the Bell Tower, and a pavilion known as the Maple River Tower.
 The Twin Pagodas, the North Temple Pagoda, and the Mysterious Taoist Pagoda are also worth seeing.
 More enriching history can be viewed at the Suzhou Silk Museum and the nearby Tongli Ancient Town and Zhenze Ancient Town.

 Embrace the local arts by attending a pingtan, Kun opera, or Suzhou opera performance, deemed the three flowers of Suzhou’s cultural history.
-Delight in Suzhou’s renowned embroidery, recognisable by its goldfish and cat motifs.
+Delight in Suzhou’s regional embroidery, recognisable by its goldfish and cat motifs.
 Other unique local handcrafted items include Suzhou fans, brocade, silk tapestries, writing bushes, Chinese musical instruments, and wood-engraved pictures.
-Visitors should not miss savouring the famous hairy crabs that come from Lake Taihu..
+Visitors should not miss savouring the succulent hairy crabs that come from Lake Taihu..